NexMirror/Kallithea/docs/usage/performance.rst

 amounts of data from version control systems, here are some tips on how to get the best performance.

-* Kallithea will perform better on machines with faster disks (SSD/SAN).
-It's more important to have a faster disk than a faster CPU.
+* Kallithea is often I/O bound, and hence a fast disk (SSD/SAN) is usually more important than a fast CPU.

-* Slowness on initial page can be easily fixed by grouping repositories, and/or increasing cache size (see below).
-This includes using the lightweight dashboard option and ``vcs_full_cache`` setting in .ini file
+* Sluggish loading of the front page can easily be fixed by grouping repositories or by increasing cache size (see below).
+This includes using the lightweight dashboard option and ``vcs_full_cache`` setting in .ini file.

 Follow these few steps to improve performance of Kallithea system.